Configure ODD Platform

 4. Possibly affected entities

-ODD Platform uses the PostgreSQL replication mechanism to be able to send a notification even if there's a network lag occurred or the Platform crushes.
+ODD Platform uses the PostgreSQL replication mechanism to be able to send a notification even if there's a network lag occurred or the Platform crashes.
 In order to enable this functionality, an underlying PostgreSQL database needs to be configured as well.

 ### PostgreSQL Configuration